-If your car insurance needs have changed, you may want to start shopping for a new policy to save money.
+If your car insurance needs have changed or you're looking to lower costs, you may want to start shopping for a new policy.
 In this article, we'll cover how to switch car insurance in seven easy steps and help you identify when it's the best time to make the car insurance switch.

 For provider recommendations, take a look at our reviews for the best car insurance.